 The Carbon Free Boston Working Group supports the City of Boston’s goal of becoming carbon neutral by 2050.
 Achieving the goal will require significant shifts in the current energy mix used by the City, its residents, and its commercial sectors.
 Essentially, a transition must be effected from carbon-based fuel sources to renewable energy sources.
 The Carbon Free Boston project, sponsored by the GRC and its CFB Working Group, is designed to figure out the specific pathways for making that transition within the next 32 years.

 In 2016, Mayor Marty Walsh asked the GRC for help with the development of strategies to achieve its targets of carbon neutral by 2050, with interim goals of a 25 and 50 percent reduction by 2020 and 2030, respectively, relative to a 2005 baseline.
-In response to the Mayor’s request, the Green Ribbon Commission organized a collaboration with Boston University’s Institute for Sustainable Energy (ISE) to produce a Carbon Free Boston report in 2018, for the purpose of informing the next phase of Boston’s de-carbonization strategies and actions.
-The CFB report will quantify the most effective combination of technologies and policies to reduce GHG emissions across the energy, buildings, transportation, and waste sectors; it will also inform the City’s 2019 Climate Action Plan update.
+In response to the Mayor’s request, the Green Ribbon Commission organized a collaboration with Boston University’s Institute for Sustainable Energy (ISE) to produce the Carbon Free Boston report in 2018, for the purpose of informing the next phase of Boston’s de-carbonization strategies and actions.
+The CFB report quantifies the most effective combination of technologies and policies to reduce GHG emissions across the energy, buildings, transportation, and waste sectors; it will also inform the City’s 2019 Climate Action Plan update.

 Buildings (heating and cooling) represent more carbon emissions in the City of Boston than any other sector, and of these, commercial buildings are the biggest emitters.
 Key strategies for reducing carbon from buildings are: 1) applying deep energy retrofits; 2) procuring or producing renewable energy; and 3) shifting to all-electrification (versus natural gas or oil), assuming a clean energy grid.
 Some examples of GRC member buildings that have taken steps to reduce carbon and save costs are shown below.